Visit Our Towns – Loretto, Ebensburg and Cresson

 Experience Small Town Hospitality in Ebensburg - Cambria’s County Seat

 Ebensburg traces its roots back to 1797, when the Rev. Reese Lloyd and a group of eleven families traveled here from Philadelphia and established a Welsh colony.
 In 1804, Ebensburg was designated the seat of the newly-formed County of Cambria.
 During the late 19th century, Ebensburg grew and prospered as word of the area’s natural springs and scenic beauty spread.
 Many of the wealthy from New York, Philadelphia and Pittsburgh constructed summer “cottages” of fifteen to twenty rooms; while others enjoyed the services provided by the Belmont, Lloyd Springs and Mountain House.
 These hotels counted Andrew Carnegie, William H. Vanderbilt, and Mary Todd Lincoln as guests.
-This tradition of hospitality continues today, and we invite you to explore all the community has to offer.
+This tradition of hospitality continues today, and it is worth exploring all the community has to offer.

-This non-profit organization works to improve the economic vitality of Ebensburg’s business community through new business recruitment, existing business retention, and reinvestment within the commercial district.
-It is also responsible for coordinating many of Ebensburg’s special events.
+The Ebensburg Main Street Partnership is a 501(c)(3) non-profit organization that works to improve the economic vitality of Ebensburg’s business community.
+To this end, the Partnership and Community Development Director develop programs designed to recruit new businesses, retain those established, and encourage reinvestment within the commercial district.
+This eleven-member board is also responsible for coordinating many of Ebensburg’s special events.

 First held in 1891 on the present site, the fair takes place annually Labor Day week.
 Livestock displays; handmade & home-grown exhibits; national food vendors; and displays of new and interesting items from vendors from across the state.
 Nightly entertainment.
 Winter storage space available.
 During spring and summer months the grounds are available to rent for events.